 Craig commented after leaving Marty, a local plumber turned rafting guide.
-He was full of life, quick with a joke and a wry smile.
+He was lots of fun: full of life, quick with a joke and a wry smile.
 His loud booming laughter echoed off the steep ravines and towering trees wrapped in vines amid dense undergrowth.

 You’d have to be a little crazy to work with raging rivers every day.
-Well, maybe its more the crazy tourists coming through each day that would send you on the edge a bit.
+Well, maybe it’s more the crazy tourists coming through each day that would send you on the edge a bit.

 I remember one serious guide we had rafting the Upper Gauley, in West Virginia.
-She wanted no nonsense and we all copped a stern word when we fell about in hysterics when our friend went overboard and we were too weak to pull him back to safety.
+She wanted no-nonsense and we all copped a stern word when we fell about in hysterics when our friend went overboard, and we were too weak to pull him back to safety.

 Come on, you need a little crazy on the rapids.